 Google is well-known for working on highly exploratory products and services.
 From internet-carrying balloons to cars that drive themselves, and everything in between.
 One such innovation is Project Tango - now rebranded to just Tango - which is part of the same ATAP division that’s currently working on bringing us the first truly modular smartphone.

-With the recent announcement from Lenovo that it's bringing the first Tango-equipped phone to market, you're probably curious as to exactly what it is.
+With the recent announcement from Lenovo that its first Tango-equipped phone is finally on the market, you're probably curious as to exactly what it is.

 Tango: What is it?